Candlestick Chart in Excel (Table of Contents)

 Now, we will see how we can create a candlestick chart using this information step by step:

-Step 1: Click on the Insert tab present on the uppermost corner of the ribbon.
+Step 1: Click on the Insert tab on the uppermost corner of the ribbon.
 Select Recommended Charts under it.

 Step 3: On the right-hand side, you’ll see all recommended charts under the stock charts section.
-Select Open-High-Low-Close chart under it, which is nothing but a second graph out of four.
+Select the Open-High-Low-Close chart under it, which is nothing but a second graph out of four.

 Step 4: After doing this, right-click on the graph layout and choose the Select Data option from the list of options.

-Step 6: Again, a new dialog box will appear called Axis Labels.
-Under ”Axis label range:”, select the range of data which you wanted to be under axis.
+Step 6: A new dialog box called Axis Labels will appear.
+Under” Axis label range:“, select the range of data that you want to be under the axis.
 In this example, select A3:A7

 Example #2 – Candlestick Chart with Volume